 TESLA: TOUGH AND ECOLOGICAL SUPERCRITICAL LINE BREAKER FOR AC

 Leakage from SF6-insulated circuit breakers and power equipment has been raising environmental concerns due to the high GWP of SF6.
-Georgia Tech proposes TESLA, an SF6-free high-voltage circuit breaker.
+Georgia Institute of Technology proposes TESLA, an SF6-free high-voltage circuit breaker.
 Recent breakthroughs in the dielectric properties of supercritical fluid research show the promise of using it as a dielectric and arc-quenching medium for high-voltage AC circuit breakers instead of SF6.
 TESLA opens possibilities for an SF6-free electric apparatus.
 The team will design and build the proposed circuit breaker rated at 245 kV, 4 kA and validate the design and functionality using a synthetic test circuit.

 GE GRID SOLUTIONS